Can you recognize these men when viewed upside down?

 If you look in a mirror and see how your lips form the word “pam” and “bam” you won’t see any difference.
 The same is true for “vat” and “fat.”
 Now that you are the expert on voiced and unvoiced, which one is voiced and unvoiced for “vat” and “fat?”
 Again, your hands over your ears and say each word.
 Then put your two fingers under your throat (vocal cords) and do it again. ”V” is voiced, “f” is unvoiced.

 When students are taught voiced and unvoiced sounds with their letters, the brain is being trained to recognize the letter-sound correspondence.
 Students accordingly learn how to write the letter “p” and practice it for a lesson and a reinforcing lesson.
-Three steps in the Sound Sensible program are phonological and the letter “p” is recognized as voiced and seen in pictures at the beginning and ending of words.
+Three steps in the Sound Sensible program are phonological and the letter “p” is recognized as voiced and seen in pictures at the beginning and end of words.
 “B” and “d” are voiced and students see the letters at the beginning and end of words.
 Students need this explicit training in phonological awareness.

 After “p” is fully understood, (mastery is 80%), students are introduced to “b”.
 Then they drill, drill, drill with “b.”
 They learn to write the letter “b” but continue writing the letter “p” because now they are adding the voiced “b” letter with the unvoiced “p” letter.

 Another strategic move to helping students learn their letter names and sounds is not to introduce the vowels first.
 In Sound Sensible, all the letters (except q) are strategically taught.
 Then the only vowel taught is “a”.
 The short a sound (written /a/.)
-Students can learn a lot of three letter words with one vowel.
+Students can learn a lot of three-letter words with one vowel.
 Reminds me of learning guitar.
 I learned three cords.
 I could play a lot of songs with three simple cords, G, C, and D. Anyway, I digress.

 What helps children learn phonological awareness is a research-based multisensory reading program that is explicitly (directly) taught.
 I said this but it merits repeating, kids are not in front of a computer by themselves.
 The program is sequential, systematic, and structured (with intentional order followed lesson to lesson).
 It is cumulative, so as students learn new letters, they review previous letters.
 And lessons must be multisensory meaning students are using visual, auditory, and kinesthetic (moving, touching), oral (saying) senses.
 While students are being taught to their strengths, they are also addressing their weak areas.
-You can even listen to soft music in the background and have a candle lit (or wall fragrance) to allow all the senses to be engaged in the learning!
+You can even listen to soft music in the background and have a candlelit (or wall fragrance) to allow all the senses to be engaged in the learning!

 I want to ask you, how do you learn?
 Personally, I love listening to podcasts when I drive or walk.
 I take notes when I hear lectures or messages because whether I do or not, my brain thinks I’m going to be asked what I learned today!
 And, when I’m at home or in a classroom, I love using colors to highlight and organize.
 I personally like it quiet, but if something is in the background, I can still focus.